-- 1 garlic clove, chopped
+- 1 clove garlic (chopped)

-- Chop the bread into small squares.
+- Chop the bread into small squares.2 slices ciabatta bread

-- Get the garlic diced or crushed.
+- Get the garlic diced or crushed.1 clove garlic

 - Heat a pan and throw in the bread (without oil) and cook at a high heat for a couple of minutes – you want the bread to start crisping up.